svonhauske/Interaction-Design-in-The-Wild/README.md

 With all of this in mind, I have decided to focus on play for my second enrichment proposal.
 I want to explore these observations by creating a toy that gives the fox audiovisual feedback since they very often rely on those two senses while hunting.

+Here is a link to a youtube video where I have collected clips of what I observed [Play Behavior in Red Foxes](https://www.youtube.com/watch?v=8tkRj3WjeAM&feature=youtu.be)

 To be continued...

 ---